n7800/IAMP/README.md

 You must install the following packages in the Lazarus IDE before you may build InstallAware Multi Platform:

-* miap.lpk: The custom script editor and file label controls.
+* `miap.lpk`: The custom script editor and file label controls.
-* GreatisRuntimeFusion/FormDes/Source/gfstd.lpk: The form editor.
+* `GreatisRuntimeFusion/FormDes/Source/gfstd.lpk`: The form editor.
-* GreatisRuntimeFusion/ObjInsp/Source/oipkg7.lpk: The object inspector.
+* `GreatisRuntimeFusion/ObjInsp/Source/oipkg7.lpk`: The object inspector.
-* GreatisRuntimeFusion/RunFus/Source/rfpkg.lpk: The merged runtime designers.
+* `GreatisRuntimeFusion/RunFus/Source/rfpkg.lpk`: The merged runtime designers.

 No additional packages are required to be installed in the Lazarus IDE.